ahamid/soloist-deploy/README.md

     cap bootstrap HOSTS=myserver # once
     cap deploy HOSTS=myserver    # any time you change Chef config/recipes (or set up a cron job instead)

 As a convenience the Opscode skeleton Chef repository is checked out under this project so you can fork this project and get started quickly.
+One recipe is include, which enables a cron job for running soloist.
+To enable this recipe simply uncomment the line from `chef/soloistrc`:

+    recipes:
+    # uncomment to enable soloist cron job
+    #- soloist-cron

 Alternatively you can simply change the `local_chef_dir` setting in the `Capfile` to use an independent Chef repository.

 See [soloist](https://github.com/mkocher/soloist) for Soloist documentation.